fullsmartdev/react-slingshot/README.md

 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
 When the app is built using `npm run build`, physical files are written to /dist and the app is served from /dist.

 ###How is Sass being converted into CSS and landing in the browser?
 Magic!
-Okay, more specifically: Webpack handles it like this:
+Okay, more specifically, we're handling it differently in dev (`npm start`) vs prod (`npm run build`)

+When you run `npm start`:
  1. The sass-loader compiles Sass into CSS
  2. Webpack bundles the compiled CSS into bundle.js.
 Sounds odd, but it works!
- 3. Loads styles into the &lt;head&gt; of index.html via JavaScript.
+ 3. bundle.js contains code that loads styles into the &lt;head&gt; of index.html via JavaScript.
 This is why you don't see a stylesheet reference in index.html.
 In fact, if you disable JavaScript in your browser, you'll see the styles don't load either.

-This process is performed for both dev (`npm start`) and production (`npm run build`).
-Oh, and since we're generating source maps, you can even see the original Sass source in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).
+The approach above supports hot reloading, which is great for development.
+However, it also create a flash of unstyled content on load because you have to wait for the JavaScript to parse and load styles before they're applied.
+So for the production build, we use a different approach:

+When you run `npm run build`:
+ 1. The sass-loader compiles Sass into CSS
+ 2. The [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) extracts the compiled Sass into styles.css
+ 3. buildHtml.js adds a reference to the stylesheet to the head of index.html.

+For both of the above methods, a separate sourcemap is generated for debugging Sass in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).

 ###I don't like the magic you just described above.
 I simply want to use a CSS file.
 No problem.
 Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
 But be forwarned, you lose style hot reloading with this approach.

 ### I just want an empty starter kit.
 This starter kit includes an example app so you can see how everything hangs together on a real app.
 To create an empty project, you can delete the following:
 1. Components in src/components
 2. Styles in src/styles/styles.scss
 3. Delete files in src/businessLogic

 Don't want to use Redux?
 See the next question for some steps on removing Redux.

 ### Do I have to use Redux?
 Nope.
 Redux is useful for applications with more complex data flows.
 If your app is simple, Redux is overkill.
 Remove Redux like this:

 1. Delete the following folders and their contents: actions, constants, reducers, containers, store
 2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
 3. Remove Redux related imports from /src/index.js: `import configureStore from './store/configureStore';`, `import App from './containers/App';` and `import { Provider } from 'react-redux';`
 4. Remove this line from /src/index.js: `const store = configureStore();`
 5. Delete components in /components and create a new empty component.
 6. Replace the call to `<Provider><App/></Provider>` in /src/index.js with a call to the new top level component you just created in step 5.

 ### How do I deploy this?
 `npm run build`.
 This will build the project for production.
 It does the following: